3 insights, 2 findings, 1 action (February 6, 2020)

 The completion of these tasks does not suggest a person should retire.
 However, failing to complete the tasks will put a successful transition into retirement at risk.

-This week’s task is associated with income and benefits: You need to assess whether full-time retirement is financially feasible.
+This week’s task is associated with income and benefits: You must assess whether full-time retirement is financially feasible.

 Why it’s important